 My Driver License Was Suspended.
 Can I Get It Back?

-Information on what you can do to try to get your driver's license back if it has been suspended because of tickets.
+What you can do to try to get your driver's license back if it has been suspended because of tickets. #9536EN

 - Which tickets are suspending my license?

 - How do I get ready for a relicensing program or hearing?